 Our directors and executive officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of common stock on a periodic basis.
-Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or executive officer when entering into the plan, without further direction from them.
+Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or executive officer when entering into the plan, without subsequent direction from them.
 The director or executive officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
-Our directors and executive officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information, subject to compliance with the terms of our insider trading policy.
+The SEC recently promulgated a new rule related to the adoption and modification of Rule 10b5-1 trading plans by directors and officers of registrants, which became effective on February 27, 2023.
+On April 4, 2023, the Board approved the Amended and Restated Rule 10b5-1 Trading Guidelines in accordance with the new SEC rule.
+The Amended and Restated Rule 10b5-1 Trading Guidelines apply to our directors and executive officers and are intended to promote compliance with the new SEC rule, which requires, among other things, that any trades under a new or modified Rule 10b5-1 trading plan may not be commenced before expiration of a waiting period and that directors and executive officers may not use multiple overlapping Rule 10b5-1 trading plans except in limited circumstances.
+Our Amended and Restated Rule 10b5-1 Trading Guidelines permit "sell-to-cover" transactions by directors and executive officers, subject to the limitations required under the new SEC rule.
+The Amended and Restated Rule 10b5-1 Trading Guidelines apply to all new or modified Rule 10b5-1 trading plans adopted on or after April 4, 2023.